pbrisbin/yesod-goodies/README.md

 much development lately.
 They're both by Alexander Dunlap.

 My `yesod-paginate` is only inspired by the existing package, it takes a very different approach and shares no code.
+I've renamed my package to `yesod-paginator`.

 My `yesod-markdown` is a simplification of his existing package, it has a lot of the same code but was trimmed down and a few helper functions